PedestrianSean/FringeData/README.md

 * FringeDataObject mimics NSManagedObject, so you can continue to use @dynamic properties
 * Only holds changed and recently accessed objects in memory in order to maintain a low footprint
 * Has simple begin/commit/rollback transactional ability
-* JSON backed for human-readable data files and trivialy property addition
+* JSON backed for human-readable data files and trivial property addition
 * FringeObjectStore(s) are reused, so there is never more than one instance representing a given backing store

 Disadvantages